Clare Senior Hurling Championship: History

-Early beginnings
+Early beginnings (1887–1919)

-Following the foundation of the Gaelic Athletic Association in 1884, new rules for gaelic football and hurling were drawn up and published in the United Irishman newspaper.
-Over the following three years, county committees were established, with the Clare County Board holding their inaugural meeting on 14 February 1887.
-The inaugural championship in 1887, saw twenty-two clubs competing, with Smith O'Brien's, Killaloe claiming their first and only title.
-Since then the championship title has been awarded every year except on nine occasions.
-No championship took place for a five-year period between 1891 and 1895 or in 1901.
-The early years of the championship was dominated by Tulla winning eight titles, two of which were won by Carahan, who later became the one club.
+Following the foundation of the GAA in 1884, new rules for gaelic football and hurling were drawn up and published in the United Irishman newspaper.
+Over the next three years, county committees were established, with the Clare County Board holding their inaugural meeting on 14 February 1887.
+The inaugural Clare SHC in 1887, saw twenty-two clubs competing, with Smith O'Brien's claiming their first and only title.
+Since then, the title has been awarded every year except on nine occasions.
+No championship took place for a five-year period from 1891 to 1895, or in 1901.
+The early years of the championship were dominated by Tulla winning eight titles, two of which were won by Carahan, to complete a historic five-in-a-row (1896–1900).
 O'Callaghan's Mills (5), Ennis Dalcassians (4), Kilnamona (3), Newmarket-on-Fergus (2), and Scariff (2) were the only other teams to win multiple titles before the championship was suspended from 1920 to 1922 due to civil unrest during the Irish War of Independence.

-Post war of independence
+Post war of independence (1923–2000)

-Newmarket-on-Fergus (5) and Ennis Dalcassians (4) dominated the period between 1924 and 1934 winning nine titles between them.
-Feakle claimed five of the ten titles on offer between 1935 and 1944, including a three-in-a-row from 1938 to 1940.
+Newmarket-on-Fergus (5) and Ennis Dalcassians (4) dominated the period from 1924 to 1934, winning nine titles between them.
+Feakle claimed five of the ten titles on offer from 1935to 1944, including a three-in-a-row (1938–1940).
 The Jimmy Smyth-inspired Ruan won five titles between 1948 and 1962.
-The next twenty years was again dominated by Newmarket-on-Fergus who returned after a period in the doldrums to claim thirteen titles between 1963 and 1981, including two three-in-a-rows (1963-1965 and 1967–1969), and a historic four-in-a-row from 1971 to 1974.
+The next twenty years was again dominated by Newmarket-on-Fergus who won thirteen titles between 1963 and 1981, including two three-in-a-rows (1963–1965 & 1967–1969), and a historic four-in-a-row (1971–1974).
 No other club has won more than back-to-back titles since.
 The remainder of the 20th century saw Sixmilebridge (6) and Clarecastle (5) win eleven titles between them.
-From 1995-2000 the Clare champions went on to win six consecutive Munster Senior Club Hurling Championships (Clarecastle, Sixmilebridge (2), Doora-Barefield (2), and Wolfe Tones, Shannon) and two All-Ireland Senior Club Hurling Championships (Sixmilebridge and Doora-Barefield).
+From 1995 to 2000 the Clare champions went on to win six consecutive Munster Senior Club Hurling Championships (Clarecastle, Sixmilebridge (2), Doora-Barefield (2) and Wolfe Tones), and two All-Ireland Senior Club Hurling Championships (Sixmilebridge in 1996 and Doora-Barefield in 1999).

-21st century

-In 2007 Tulla ended a seventy-four year wait to win their first title since 1933.
-The following year Clonlara bridged an eighty-nine year gap from 1919 when then won their second county title.
-There has also been a number of first-time champions since the turn of the millennium with Ballyea, Cratloe, and Crusheen all having won multiple titles since 2009.
-Since 2015, Ballyea (4) and Sixmilebridge (4) have shared every title between them but have never met in the county final.